When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 After you finished, feel free to picnic among the many flowerbeds with a view of the city skyline.

-For thirstier parties, head to Beer World for happy hour and enjoy a craft beer while you watch the sunset over the city.More Info (click to expand)
+For thirstier parties, head to Beer World for happy hour and enjoy a craft beer while you watch the sunset over the city.More Info (click to show all)

 11. Escape from an escape room